panquequelol/resume/README.md

 - Backend: Hono, Cloudflare Workers, SQL (basic)

 ## Experience
+Frontend Engineer @ Buho (June 2023 to Present)
+- Building UI for a medicine marketplace.

-Co-founder @ unnamed startup (April 2023 to Present)
+Co-founder @ Gotter (April 2023 to Present)
 - Building a startup in the restaurant industry.

 Founding Member @ Open Source USACH (January 2023 to Present)